 Our lightweight offshore pumps, vacuums, and compressors are an innovative solution for facilities which have reduced crane lift capacity or limited deck space.
 We design these units for hazardous area operations including ATEX, NORSOK and IECex.

 A unit gross weight of less than 4,500 kg (1,500 kg with our modular options) makes the range truly lightweight.
-Considerable space saving is achieved through the small footprint which benefits most installations.
-These units are ideal for a range of offshore decommissioning, fabric maintenance, and well service applications.
+We achieve considerable space saving through the small footprint which benefits most installations.
+As a result, these units are ideal for a range of offshore decommissioning, fabric maintenance, and well service applications.

 Check out this news item detailing a recent order for a modular, lightweight offshore jetting unit.